Strategies for Safe Driving

 - Accelerate and decelerate slowly.
 This is the best method for regaining traction and avoiding skids.

-This winter, if you experience a skid in your vehicle on an icy road, here’s some tips for regaining control:
+This winter, if you experience a skid in your vehicle on an icy road, here are some tips for regaining control:

 - Don’t panic – a calm approach is needed